Victoria County Sustainable Tourism Growth Initiative

 Please note that although your project or business MAY include these above activities/expenses, they are not eligible for expenses that you can claim through this program.

-If you are unsure if your project would be eligible, please click here to contact Program representatives from the Municipality of the County of Victoria and the Cape Breton Partnership to ask any questions.
+If you are unsure if your project would be eligible, please click here to contact the Municipality of the County of Victoria to ask any questions.

 Please note that an application will not be considered complete until you have entered all required information in the form, including submitting a budget file in the Financial & Budget section.
 Click here to download a copy of a blank budget file.
 Once this file has been completed to reflect the project you are applying for through this program, you may save it to your device and attach it to the form below.